LuqiPan/LuqiPan.github.io/polyglot.md

 ### Currently Pursuing:

-- Clojure (it's a modern Lisp)
+- Clojure (it's a modern Lisp, and I like it)
-- OCaml (write TCP/IP library in OCaml)
+- OCaml (write TCP/IP library in OCaml, for CSCI1680)
-- Scala (write a STM library in Scala)
+- Scala (write a STM library in Scala, for Reading and Research)

 ### On My Radar